 The CEC remains the official energy policy and planning agency for the state, and the organization continues to promote its seven core responsibilities through legislation.
 Some of its most notable work includes Titles 20 and 24, which mandates energy efficiency standards for businesses.

 Business owners save on costs by installing energy-efficient lighting that follows this legislation, and the benefits are felt throughout the community.
-Read on for our guide to Title 20 and Title 24 regulations in California for facility managers and electricians.
+Read on for our guide to Title 20 regulations in California for facility managers and electricians.
 Follow these guidelines to ensure that your next installation is compliant.

 Understanding Title 20